LED bulbs use 75% less energy than incandescent bulbs — DOE

 Part 2: The Technology Shift (Inverter vs Fixed Speed)

 Why are new appliances so much more efficient?
-It's not just better insulation; it's the motor.
+Better insulation helps, but the motor does most of the work.

 The Old Way: Fixed Speed (Bang-Bang Control)